The article is updated according to the legal changes of January 2023

 Path to Bulgarian citizenship and EU passport

-As the EU card can be issued for a period of up to four years, it becomes the ideal path to obtain Bulgarian citizenship.
+As the EU card can be issued for a period of up to five years, it becomes the ideal path to obtain Bulgarian citizenship.
 According to Art.25, par.1, p.5 of the Foreigners’ Law, one can obtain permanent residency in Bulgaria after five years residence in the country.
 And of course, according to the Bulgarian citizenship act, permanent residence is the prerequisite to obtain citizenship.

 How we can help you obtain EU Blue Card for Bulgaria